Tamarack Fire

-Events
+Progression

 July

 The Tamarack Fire was first reported July 4 on a rocky ridgetop in the Mokelumne Wilderness, approximately seven miles southwest of Markleeville in Alpine County, California.
 The fire was started by a lightning strike with the incident origin listed as 4:00 p.m.
 The CalFire incident shows a start of 11:57 a.m.
 The fire was underway earlier in the morning, so it was thought to have started during lightning the night before.
 The United States Forest Service fire crews struggled to access the rugged area, resulting in the Forest Service making the “tactical management decision not to insert fire crews to fight the fire due to safety concerns.”
 The fire was allowed to burn naturally assuming the sparse fuels and natural barriers in the fire area would limit the fire's growth.
 The earliest acreage evaluation the fire, provided during the week of July 5, was 37 acre.